PGui/Flow/README.md

 ## Blueprints
 * Programmer writing a new gameplay feature can quickly expose it to content creators by creating a new Flow Node.
 A given C++ feature doesn't have to be exposed to blueprints at all.
 * However, Flow Nodes can be created in blueprints by anyone.
+Personally I would recommend using blueprint nodes mostly for prototyping and rarely used custom actions, if you have a gameplay programmer in a team.
+If not, sure, you can implement your systems in blueprints entirely.

+## Performance
+* Performance loss in blueprint graphs come from executing large network of nodes, processing pins and connection between them.
+Moving away from overcomplicated level blueprints and messy "system blueprints" to simple Flow Graph might improve framerate and memory managment.
+* As Flow Nodes are designed to be event-based, executing graph connection might happen only like few times per minute or so. (heavily depends on your logic and event mechanics).
+That's make Flow-based systems much more performant, especially if frequently used nodes are implemented in C++.

 ## Flexibility of the system design
 Flow Graph communicates with actors in the world by using [Gameplay Tags](https://docs.unrealengine.com/en-US/Gameplay/Tags/index.html).
 No direct references to actors are used in this variant of scripting - that brings a lot of new possibilities.